 Teacher's Aide: Job Description and Salary Information

 Teacher aides provide support for full-time teachers, helping them with clerical work and classroom activities.
 This can involve providing individual attention to students in need of extra assistance or monitoring students while the teacher is out.
-Those interested in being a teacher's aide should complete some college-level coursework.
+Those interested in being a teacher's aide should complete an associate's degree or two years of college; however a high school diploma and training are sufficient in some districts.

 Teacher's Aide Education Requirements

-Often times, a teacher's aide can get by with just a GED or a high school diploma and some on-the-job training.
+An associate's degree is usually required for teacher aide positions.
+However sometimes a teacher's aide can get by with a high school diploma and some on-the-job training.
 Many employers prefer to hire a teacher's aide with some college experience.
 This can either be an associate's degree or bachelor's degree in education or a related field.
 Many teacher aides pursue a college education to help them prepare for moving into full-time teaching positions.

 Job training is typically done by the employer who helps a new teacher's aide understand the rules and operations of the workplace.
 Teacher's aides must know the appropriate responses when dealing with children and how to properly show educational materials to the classroom.
 Additionally, learning to follow the instructions of a teacher is extremely important.